 Regression analysis is perhaps the most widely used statistical technique for investigating or estimating the relationship between dependent and a set of independent explanatory variables.
 It is also used as a blanket term for a variety of data analysis techniques that are utilized in a qualitative research method for modeling and analyzing numerous variables.
 In the regression method, the dependent variable is a predictor or an explanatory element and the dependent variable is the outcome or a response to a specific query.

 Regression analysis is often used to model or analyze data.
-Majority of survey analysts use regression analysis to understand the relationship between the variables, which can be further utilized to predict the precise outcome.
+Majority of survey analysts use it to understand the relationship between the variables, which can be further utilized to predict the precise outcome.

 For Example – Suppose a soft drink company wants to expand its manufacturing unit to a newer location.
 Before moving forward; the company wants to analyze its revenue generation model and the various factors that might impact it.
 Hence, the company conducts an online survey with a specific questionnaire.